-Enter the value of the slope of A vs. C. This is your effective extinction coefficient for GG.
+c.
+What is the value of the slope of A vs. C. This is your effective extinction coefficient for GG?

-13. Now let's collect the data needed for the determination of the GR effective extinction coefficient.
-The absorbance values should have a value between 0 and 1.
-Please enter the four values of the GR absorbance measurement in corresponding order of solution concentration (high concentration to low concentration; values of absorbance will be running in the same sense, high absorbance to low absorbance and expressed to three significant digits).
+12. Determination of the GR effective extinction coefficient.

+- a.
+Record the four values of the GR absorbance measurement in corresponding order of solution concentration (high concentration to low concentration; values of absorbance will be running in the same sense, high absorbance to low absorbance and expressed to three significant digits).
+The absorbance values should have a value between 0 and 1. - b.
+Plot the values of GR Absorbance versus concentration on a spreadsheet or a programmable calculator, and carefully determine the slope of the best straight line fit with intercept (0, 0) through the data.